Zhiyi-Zhang/NDN-Security-Guide/2-2-nac.rst

   ``/<data_prefix>/D-KEY/[start-ts]/[end-ts]``

   An example may be like: ``/alice/health/read/activity/D-KEY/20170101160000/20170101180000``.
-The name of the D-KEY indicates this D-KEY should be used to decrypt C-KEYs whose timeslot is in the range of 01/01/2017 4:00 PM to 7:00 PM under prefix ``/alice/health/read/activity``.
+The name of the D-KEY indicates this D-KEY should be used to decrypt C-KEYs whose time slot is in the range of 01/01/2017 4:00 PM to 7:00 PM under prefix ``/alice/health/read/activity``.

 - E-KEY

   ``/<data_prefix>/E-KEY/[start-ts]/[end-ts]``

   An example may be like: ``/alice/health/read/activity/E-KEY/20170101160000/20170101180000``.
-The name of the E-KEY indicates this E-KEY should be used to encrypt C-KEYs whose timeslot is in the range of 01/01/2017 4:00 PM to 7:00 PM under prefix ``/alice/health/read/activity``.
+The name of the E-KEY indicates this E-KEY should be used to encrypt C-KEYs whose time slot is in the range of 01/01/2017 4:00 PM to 7:00 PM under prefix ``/alice/health/read/activity``.

 **Data packet naming conventions**